xpander-ai/xpander-sdk/API_python.md

 - *Type:* typing.Union[typing.List[typing.Any], typing.List[<a href="#xpander-sdk.IOpenAIToolOutput">IOpenAIToolOutput</a>], typing.List[<a href="#xpander-sdk.IBedrockToolOutput">IBedrockToolOutput</a>]]

-Pass existing xpander.ai tools to the client instead of fetching.
+Pass existing xpanderAI tools to the client instead of fetching.

 ---